devon-smith/six-pack-capacitor-tesla-coil/README.md

 ## The Results

-After careful assembly and calibration, the tesla coil produced some impressive sparks off of the top load!
+After careful assembly, the tesla coil produced some impressive sparks off of the top load!

 These are some photos of the indiviual compenents: